andrew/ultimate-awesome/README.md

 - [awesome-mantine](https://github.com/xiaohanyu/awesome-mantine) - A curated list of mantine docs, libs and resources.
 - [awesome-visual-localization](https://github.com/youkely/awesome-visual-localization) - Literature review of visual localization.
 - [awesome-personalized-rag-agent](https://github.com/applied-machine-learning-lab/awesome-personalized-rag-agent) - A Survey of Personalization: From RAG to Agent.
-- [awesome-portfolio-websites](https://github.com/Arif-un/awesome-portfolio-websites) -  A curated list of awesome creative personal websites from awesome designers and developers 😎.
 - [awesome-learning](https://github.com/curlpipe/awesome-learning) - Teach yourself a new technology from this list B).
 - [awesome-dtn](https://github.com/dtn7/awesome-dtn) - A curated list of awesome delay- and disruption-tolerant networking.
 - [awesome-glyphs](https://github.com/er1chu/awesome-glyphs) - A list of plugins / python scripts, tutorials, and other resources for Glyphs, the next generation type design software.